 Choosing Sedona Sky Academy over other therapeutic boarding schools

-Sedona Sky Academy, a therapeutic boarding school for teen girls ages 13-18, helps teen girls struggling with issues like depression, school refusal, OCD, trauma, and poor self esteem.
+Sedona Sky Academy, a therapeutic boarding school for teen girls, helps teen girls struggling with issues like depression, school refusal, OCD, trauma, and poor self esteem.
 Unlike other therapeutic boarding schools, the programming at Sedona Sky is designed specifically to help girls who are 13 to 17.
 Every aspect of the program is catered to suit the specific needs of that age group.